How to hire a dental hygienist?

 • Burnout due to the physically demanding nature of the job

-• Shortage of qualified Dental Hygienists, particularly in non-metropolitan areas
+• Shortage of qualified dental hygienists, particularly in non-metropolitan areas

 Leave a Reply